opendatanz/nzgoal-se/pages/index.md

 ---
 layout: page
-title: NZGOAL Software Extension transperant revision process
+title: NZGOAL Software Extension transparent revision process
 permalink: /
-description: "Introduction for transperant revision process of NZGOAL-SE"
+description: "Introduction for transparent revision process of NZGOAL-SE"
 ---
 <div class="intro">

-# Introduction for transperant revision process of NZGOAL-SE
+# Introduction for transparent revision process of NZGOAL-SE

 The public consultation period has ended (30 April) but that's not the end of the process for NZGOAL-SE.
 Firstly, we'd like to say thank you for your comments.
 We will analyse all feedback submitted during the public comment period and revise the policy as necessary.